LaRS: Latent Reasoning Skills for Chain-of-Thought Reasoning: Limitations

-Despite the success of \texttt{RSD}, a few limitations and potential future directions are worth noting.
+Despite the success of \texttt{LaRS}, a few limitations and potential future directions are worth noting.
 First, the impact of the order of examples in the prompts is not considered.
 Introducing additional heuristics to sort the examples could potentially lead to better performances.
 Second, in the CVAE, the decoder is represented by an MLP neural network.
-However, it would be ideal to represent the decoder as a prompt-tuning formulation that aligns better with the implicit skill model assumption.
-Finally, one single reasoning skill might not be sufficient to effectively represent the entire rationale that might contain multiple steps of reasoning.
-Learning and selecting reasoning skills for each individual reasoning step is an interesting direction to explore next.
+However, it would be ideal to represent the decoder as a prompt-tuning module, which aligns better with the implicit skill model assumption.
+Finally, one single reasoning skill might not be sufficient to represent the entire rationale that might contain multiple steps of reasoning.
+Learning and selecting reasoning skills for each individual reasoning step is an interesting direction to explore.